jesselooney/onclo/README.md

 Onclo (ON-cloh) is a time-tracking mobile app designed to help you put each of your precious minutes **on** the **clo**ck.
 Use it to gain insight into how you spend your time and stay on track with your goals.

 **DISCLAIMER:** Onclo is in very early development with no stability or backwards compatibility guarantees.
-As such, it is currently in closed beta and not publicly available.
+As such, it is currently in closed beta and not publicly available on app stores.

 ## Screenshots